russell/sphinxcontrib-cldomain/README.rst

 * use cl-builder to generate a SHELL script to execute in a more portable way.
 * Add support for classes and slots.
 * Link to texinfo generated doc.
+* document this project and provide an example.
 * source view, link function to original source code.
 (Could use linkcode, this can link to code in an external repository.
 Viewcode generates static html versions so will require more extensions to support CL)
+* remove parens from function call display.
+To match the SBCL and TEXINFO generated documentation.

 .. _rendered example: http://cl-git.russellsim.org/#CL-GIT:ENSURE-GIT-REPOSITORY-EXIST
 .. _cl-git: http://cl-git.russellsim.org/